Skip to contents

 • Statistical validation

 Plausibility validation assesses the credibility of the identified data source and the reasonableness of the information it contains.
 This process involves cross-referencing data with additional alternative or official sources.
-Once the the numerically most credible source is identified, its plausibility is further verified through expert consultation with project counterparts, researchers, and—most importantly—the national statistical offices (NSOs) of the respective countries.
+Once the numerically most credible source is identified, its plausibility is further verified through expert consultation with project counterparts, researchers, and—most importantly—the national statistical offices (NSOs) of the respective countries.
 Only data sources deemed credible by experts proceed to the next stage of processing.

 Statistical validation encompasses the analytical checks described in this vignette.
 However, depending on the nature, structure, and completeness of the alternative data source, the extent of statistical validation may be limited—or, in exceptional cases, not feasible.
 In such instances, greater emphasis is placed on expert-led plausibility validation to ensure the integrity of the data used.